-When it comes to buying a Desktop PC there are a few key things to take into consideration that will help ensure you are purchasing a system which meets your needs and budget.
+When it comes to buying a Desktop PC there are a few key things to take into consideration that will help ensure you are purchasing a system which meets your needs.
 This guide will give you a greater understanding of the typical things you would want to look for in the ideal desktop PC.

-If you’re very budget-conscious a mid-tower will generally offer the best value as this is the most popular size.
-Slim form factor PC are a bit more expensive for the same performance.
+If you’re budget-conscious, a mid-tower will generally offer the best value as this is the most popular size.
+Slim form factor PCs are a bit more expensive for the same performance.
 If you’re looking for cheaper models of either, refurbished or off-lease computers can provide excellent value for money.

 You should be selective about the features you pay for when choosing a desktop system.
 If you’re not going to be gaming frequently, a high spec graphics card is not going to be necessary.
 If you’re not going to be regularly watching Blu-ray movies, a Blu-Ray drive will have limited value to you.